DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-08-08-ordered-beta.md

 post, we’ll discuss what is so difficult about VAS data, and then we’ll build up step-by-step to a fancy new method of analyzing this kind of data that solves all of our problems.
-This post assumes some familiarity with `R` and introductory statistics, so if necessary now is a good time to brush up on the basics.
+This post assumes some familiarity with `R` and introductory statistics, so now is a good time to brush up on the basics, if necessary.
 In contrast, if you just want the solution, this post is based on the fantastic paper [Ordered Beta Regression: A Parsimonious, Well-Fitting Model for Continuous Data with Lower and Upper Bounds by Robert Kubinec](https://doi.org/10.1017/pan.2022.20).